sde-gui/libmypath/README.md

 # Test app

 See `build_test_app.sh`.
-Edit it for make the app building under your OS, if necessary.
-Build it and make sure the detection logic works as expected.
+Edit it, if necessary, to make the app building under your OS.
+Build the app and make sure the detection logic works as expected.
 Report issues, if any.

 # Portability issues